eximo84/homeassistant-config-v2/Custom Buttons/readme.md

 * Name/Status/Label can be used to provide more information - here im using a template sensor to count lights on from a specific group then providing that to the button.
 * I use a heavily modified custom badge to display music information

+## Standard Button Cards

-Standard button cards are setup in a 3 column grid.
-View button card is a 2 column grid.
+These are used on my main dashboard and tablet, they are styled similar to HomeKit butttons and are setup in a 3 column grid.

 ## Light Button